forcept007/portfolio/index.md

 [View Code on GitHub](https://github.com/forcept007/Speech_Emotion_Decoder/)

 ### Airline Customer Service Analysis - Twitter
-Assess KLM's Twitter team's performance in comparison to other airlines and recommend, based on analyses, if the team provides added value.
-Converted 6.5 million mined tweets from JSON files back into conversations format.
-Implemented BERT model for sentiment analysis, Rapid Automatic Keyword Extraction (RAKE) algorithm for topic extractions, and created a ranking system against other airlines with key KPIs such as response time, conversation length, solved conversations, and sentiment shift.
+Effective social media engagement is critical for maintaining customer satisfaction and loyalty in the airline industry.
+This project aimed to evaluate KLM’s Twitter-based customer service and determine if it provides a competitive advantage.
+Analyzed 6.5M tweets using a fine-tuned BERT model for sentiment analysis and RAKE for topic extraction, and developed a KPI-based ranking system incorporating sentiment trends, response time, and case resolution rates.
+The analysis showed KLM outperformed competitors in customer satisfaction and responsiveness, earning a 9/10 grade and identifying key service areas driving customer loyalty.

 <div align="center">
 <img src="images/klm-topics.png?raw=true" width="320" /> <img src="images/klm_ss.png?raw=true" width="320" />